t83714/fractal-component/docs/api/ManageableComponentOptions.md

 The `effects` only offers namespaced version `effect creator` functions that are deal with actions or state as only action dispatch & store operations will be impacted by the namespace.
 Other `effect creator` functions (e.g. `fork`, `call` etc.) can be accessed directly through [redux-saga APIs](https://redux-saga.js.org/docs/api/).

+> You can also access action/store related effect creator directly from redux-saga APIs.
+However, If you do so, you will be exposed to 'global scope'. e.g. receive all actions from any namespaces regardless action dispatch process.
+It's not recommended doing so in a component as it may hurt the component logic encapsulation.
+You should only access non-action/store related effect creators directly through redux-saga APIs.
+Any action/store related effect creators should be accessed through the 'effects' parameter of your saga (which are namespaced version).

 Here is a sample saga:
 ```javascript
 import { cancelled } from "redux-saga/effects"